Repair-Share/lend-engine-app/INSTALL.md

 ```

 **Database setup**
-The created mysql service comes with a default user and scheme, but we need an extra '_core' scheme to manage the different accounts
+The created mysql service comes with a default user and scheme, but we need an extra '_core' scheme to manage the different accounts.
+To manage multiple lendengine accounts, we also need an extra database (extratargetdb) for each account
 ```
 $ dokku mysql:enter lendenginedb
 root@fb51ccb6b6e0:/# env      # to retrieve root password